polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 * This function takes three parameters: `image_path` (the path to the input image), `plaintext_data` (the plaintext message to be hidden), and `output_path` (the path where the encoded image will be saved).

-* The next line opens the input image using the [PIL library](https://pypi.org/project/Pillow/)
+* The next two lines opens the input image using the [PIL library](https://pypi.org/project/Pillow/) and converts it into RGB mode, to ensure their are 3 channels per pixel.

+*